 Faculty members actively engage in research, often publishing their work in peer-reviewed journals, as well as presenting at regional, national and international scientific conferences and meetings.

-Learn more about faculty development opportunities at KCUMB as well as faculty research procedures and highlights.
+Learn more about faculty development opportunities at KCU as well as faculty research procedures and highlights.

 The Department of Anatomy facilitates a student’s exploration of the morphological diversity of the human body throughout development, life, disease and death.

 The Department of Biochemistry is committed to fulfilling the University’s mission by working to achieve excellence in research and teaching.